SandeepaInduwaraSamaranayake/Dice_Game/README.md

 # Dice_Game
-This is a simple dice game
+##  a dice game Android application and according to the game rules and the implementation details below.